 We bring a distinct point of view, deep experience, and unique methodologies to help you tackle complex, systemic issues.
 Whether you want to lower costs, accelerate growth, or reduce risk, we can help you seize previously untapped opportunities.Learn About Our Expertise

 WP&C is proud to announce it has been certified as a Great Place to Work.
-97% of employees report WP&C is a great place to work compared to 59% of employees at a typical U.S.-based company.
-The firm excelled in the areas of management communication and management involvement with 100% of employees affirming excellence.
+98% of employees report WP&C is a great place to work compared to 57% of employees at a typical U.S.-based company.
+The firm excelled in the areas of recruiting, responsibility, ethics, employee acknowledgment, and promotions.

 Most companies have implemented immediate cost reductions in response to the crisis.
 Many are now starting to adapt to a potentially protracted reduction in demand by looking deeper at structural and organizational costs.
 WP&C accelerates capturing cost reductions by leveraging 3 complementary lenses to identify next-level cost reduction opportunities.